EricVanDerDijs/docker-openmpi4/Readme.md

 ```

 Finally, test the OpenMPI environment running the following commands
-in the head node (through the ssh session opened by the previos command)
+in the head node (through the ssh session opened by the previos command).
+Keep in mind that the number of processes to span is defined in the `machines` hotsfile

 ```
 	cd src
-  mpiexec -hostfile machines -n 6 python3 helloworld.py
+  mpiexec -hostfile machines python3 helloworld.py
 ```